TamsinHuggins/lab-stocks-UI/README.md

 ```

+## Create OrderTable Folder and OrderTable Component

 Create components folder in src.
 Create a new OrderTable folder in components.
-OrderTable.jsx file in the OrderTable that will hold the OrderTable Component.
+Create OrderTable.jsx file in the OrderTable folder.

 ![image](https://github.com/user-attachments/assets/a211687b-937a-41ed-a7c8-749fc47e476d)